NREL/EnergyPlus/design/FY2016/AdaptiveComfortThermostat/AdaptiveComfortThermostat.md

        \key AdaptiveASH55
        \key AdaptiveCEN15251
        \default None
-       \note the cooling setpoint temperature schedule will be adjusted based on the selected adaptive comfort model type
+       \note the cooling setpoint temperature schedule of the referenced thermostat will be adjusted based on the selected adaptive comfort model type

 </pre>

 ## IO Ref ##